s-victor/TinyPedal/docs/customization.md

 Set left and right edge boundary width.

     manual_steering_range
-Manually set steering display range in degrees.
+Manually set steering display range in degree.
 Set to `0` to read physical steering range from API.
 This option may be useful when steering range value is not provided by some vehicles.

     show_steering_angle
 Show steering angle text in degree.